- December 15, 2020 (Ph.D. programs)

 Applicants who receive an offer of admission will be required at that time to submit official transcripts for verification prior to enrolling.

 GRE – Graduate Record Exam

-Results of the General Test of the Graduate Record Examination (GRE) are required for all applicants.
-There is no minimum required score on the GRE.
-Test scores must be received by the application deadline date.
+Due to the difficulties that the COVID-19 pandemic presents for taking the Graduate Record Examination (GRE), for this year only, results of the General Test of GRE are recommended but not required for Ph.D. applicants.
+There is no minimum required score on the GRE, and GRE scores are always used as only part of a student’s application.
+If you do submit test scores, they must be received by the application deadline date.
 Georgetown University’s score reporting code is: 5244.
 Applicants should allow six to eight weeks from the test date for the reporting of scores to the institution.
-Applications will not be considered without GRE scores.
 Information on registering to take the GRE can be found on the GRE website.

 English Proficiency: TOEFL / IELTS